 Code of Conduct—

-The credentialing body policies governing the professional and ethical behavior required of credential holders.
+A set of rules and guidelines that outline the expected behavior and ethical standards within an organization, or for a specific group or profession.
 Also known as a “code of ethics.”

 Commentary—

 As used in the National Commission for Certifying Agencies (NCCA) accreditation standards, “commentary” refers to comments, remarks, and/or observations that clarify terms, provide examples of practices that help explain a standard, or offer suggestions regarding evidence that should be documented to demonstrate compliance with essential elements.